-In addition, each school and/or district has their own requirements for finger printing and students must comply with those requirements as well.
+For more detailed information on fingerprinting and background checks in the state of Colorado visit their website here.
+In addition, each school and/or district has its own requirements for finger printing and students must comply with those requirements as well.